wimlds/starter-kit/stickers/README.md

 ### Stickermule

-If you would like to print stickers from [stickermule.com](https://www.stickermule.com/) you will need to download[wimlds-hexagon-stickermule.png](https://github.com/wimlds/starter-kit/stickers/wimlds-hexagon-stickermule.png).
+If you would like to print stickers from [stickermule.com](https://www.stickermule.com/) you will need to download [wimlds-hexagon-stickermule.png](https://github.com/wimlds/starter-kit/stickers/wimlds-hexagon-stickermule.png).

 **Step by step**